turtlecoin/box-turtle/README.md

 Start up walletd:

-`./walletd -w YOURWALLET.wallet --p YOURPASSWORD --rpc-password test --daemon-address public.turtlenode.io`
+`./walletd -w YOURWALLET.wallet --p YOURPASSWORD --rpc-password test --daemon-address public.turtlenode.io --enable-cors "*"`

 Alternatively, you can use --daemon-address 127.0.0.1 to use a local TurtleCoind you've got open.

 If you want to change the RPC password, set it in the config.js file.

-Currently CORS will prevent this from just werking, so for now you can launch chromium like this to test it out until CORS is fixed:

-`chromium index.html --disable-web-security --user-data-dir .`
+Make sure you are using a version of walletd that supports the --enable-cors arg, launch walletd with --help to verify.

 - [ ] TODO: Add last 10 transactions
 - [ ] TODO: Add output window so the user knows where to expect to look for output
-- [ ] TODO: Add CORS header to walletd
 - [ ] TODO: Payment ID's
 - [ ] TODO: Get users address